 The property's historic Belward Farm includes the 1891 farmhouse, barns, and outbuildings.
-A 6.98-acre environmental setting was established for the historic properties by the 1996 Preliminary Plan approval, and includes the driveway from Darnestown Road to preserve views of the site.
+A 6.98acre environmental setting was established for the historic properties by the 1996 Preliminary Plan approval, and includes the driveway from Darnestown Road to preserve views of the site.

 Due to the proposed increase in development recommended for Belward, this Plan recommends expanding the historic farmstead's environmental setting to between 10 and 12 acres.
-New development adjacent to and near the farmstead must be compatible in scale and graduated in height to be sensitive to the historic resource.
+New development adjacent to and near the farmstead must be compatible in scale and graduated in height (no higher than 60 feet immediately adjacent to the historic site) to be sensitive to the historic resource.
 Views of the farmstead from Darnestown Road, as well as other vantage points within Belward should be incorporated into future site planning and design.
 Reuse of the Belward Farm offers opportunities for community-serving uses such as a cultural, recreational, or educational center that could become a destination on the CCT and the LSC Loop.